Sarah McLachlan: 2014–2015: Shine On

+In February 2011, citing the need for "change", McLachlan announced that she was ending her professional relationship with Terry McBride.
+Both parties insisted that the split was amicable.
-In late January 2014, McLachlan announced the release of her next studio album, Shine On, which was inspired by the death of her father.
-It was her first release on Verve Records, after leaving Nettwerk/Arista after over twenty years.
-Released on May 6, the album debuted at No. 4 on the Billboard 200 with 42,000 copies sold during the week ending May 11.
-She embarked on the Shine On tour across the United States in support of the album.
-Its opening show took place in Seattle on June 20.
-The tour visited 30 cities all together.
-The Canadian leg included 25 shows in 21 cities.

-McLachlan won Adult Contemporary Album of the Year for Shine On at the Juno Awards in March 2015 and was additionally nominated for Artist of the Year, but did not win.
+On May 6, 2014, McLachlan released the studio album Shine On, which was inspired by the 2010 death of her father.
+It was her first release on Verve Records, after leaving Nettwerk/Arista.
+The album debuted at No. 4 on the Billboard 200 with 42,000 copies sold during the week ending May 11.
+The 30-city U.S. Shine On tour began with a concert in Seattle on June 20.
+The Canadian leg, in October and November, included 25 shows in 21 cities.
+Shine On won Adult Contemporary Album of the Year at the 2015 Juno Awards.

-After this release, McLachlan mostly stepped back from public life to focus on motherhood and philanthropic work.

 2016–2020: Wonderland

+On July 17 in New Orleans, McLachlan began a 24-city US tour as the special guest of Josh Groban on his Stages tour, which wrapped at the end of August.

-On October 21, 2016, McLachlan released Wonderland, her ninth studio and second Christmas album; it contains interpretations of 13 traditional and contemporary holiday classics.
-She promoted the album with various televised performances, including at the Macy's Thanksgiving Day Parade on November 24; ABC's CMA Country Christmas special on November 28; and NBC's annual Christmas in Rockefeller Center special on November 30.
+On October 21, 2016, McLachlan released Wonderland, her ninth studio and second Christmas album.
+She promoted the album with various televised performances, including at the Macy's Thanksgiving Day Parade on November 24, ABC's CMA Country Christmas special on November 28, and NBC's Christmas in Rockefeller Center special on November 30.
 That December, McLachlan released the single "The Long Goodbye".

 In January 2019, McLachlan was announced as the host of the Juno Awards of 2019.
-In an interview the following month, McLachlan stated that she was set to debut a new song titled "Wilderness" during her then-current tour.